U.S. DEPARTMENT OF TRANSPORTATION ABANDONS

 With a Congress like this, no wonder the January 8, 2013 Public Policy Poll gives its members a wretched 9% approval rating, with 85% of the polled public viewing Congress in a negative light.
 Cockroaches did a lot better in the same poll.
 From personal experience, their staffers are even worse, and insulate their entrenched, elected bosses even better than Al Capone’s “torpedoes” protected him during the “Roaring Twenties”.

-The best way to force USDOT to do its job is for both Congress and the White House to "jawbone" the new Secretary of Transportation, former Charlotte, NC Mayor Anthony Foxx.
+The best way to force USDOT to do its job is for both Congress and the White House to "jawbone" the new Secretary of Transportation, former Charlotte, NC Mayor Anthony Foxx, who got his job by doing political favors for President Obama at the 2012 Democratic National Convention in Charlotte.
 A responsible press, if there is such a thing, also needs to banner this scandal across the nation.

 An alternate method is for a major consumer organization like CONSUMERS UNION (publisher of CONSUMER REPORTS Magazine) to ask for a Writ of Mandamus from the U.S. Court of Appeals for the District of Columbia (or another) Circuit, that will force the Secretary of Transportation to hold hearings to determine the reasonableness of the now-$400 change penalty on nonrefundable international airline tickets.
 I requested that CONSUMERS UNION take such action on April 8, 2013.
 However, on April 19, 2013, CONSUMERS UNION refused to lift a finger, and even refused to report the story to its readers.
-The culprits are its (thankfully-departing) President and CEO, James Guest, and its Washington-based Director of Federal Policy, Ellen Bloom.
-Mr. Guest prefers to peddle $14 “New Car Price Reports” to his readership, while carefully omitting to mention that the same information is available free from websites such as www.nada.com: a mockery of his organization’s sanctimoniously-proclaimed “ethics”.
-The Washington, DC-based consumer organization, PUBLIC CITIZEN, founded by Ralph Nader, refused to intervene as well, under the “leadership” of one Robert Weissman.
-It remains to be seen whether FLYERS’ RIGHTS or CONSUMER TRAVEL ALLIANCE will possess the requisite level of duty and responsibility to belatedly issue a press release describing the current situation, and campaign for swift reform on point.
+The culprits are its (recently-retired) President and CEO, James Guest, and his successor, Marta Tellado, and its Washington-based Director of Federal Policy, Ellen Bloom.
+CONSUMER REPORTS prefers to peddle $14 “New Car Price Reports” to its readership, while carefully omitting to mention that the same information is available free from websites such as www.nada.com: a mockery of his organization’s sanctimoniously-proclaimed “ethics”.
+The Washington, DC-based consumer organization, PUBLIC CITIZEN, founded by Ralph Nader and headed by one Robert Weissman, refused to lift a finger.
+So did the fabled Ralph Nader himself.
+FLYERS’ RIGHTS and CONSUMER TRAVEL ALLIANCE have thus far refused to do anything since I first contacted them in April, 2013.
+As of September 26, 2014, only FLYERS’ RIGHTS shows any signs of being willing to work on this matter: probably via action in the U.S. Court of Appeals for the D.C.
+Circuit.

 For a consumer advocate such as myself to try to penetrate the White House political swamp without being a large campaign donor first is ludicrous.
 I got dumped by its low-level, call-screening telephone switchboard operators into the meaningless “Comment Line” recording when I tried several times to reach a responsible Policy person there.
 And White House Counsel Kathryn Ruemmler never replied to a copy of this article that I mailed to her in early January, 2014.
+(She resigned recently, to represent rich, white-collar crooks in criminal cases for a fat income.)
+Her successor, W. Neil Eggleston, also never bothered to reply.
 Such is the way of our political world.
 But it is a very valid question to ask why a top USDOT staffer in a Democratic Administration--Mr. Podberesky—has been more of a laissez-faire advocate in this important consumer matter than the most rabid “Tea Party” member.
 Fortunately for us all, Mr. Podberesky retired from USDOT in January, 2014.
 His first stop after leaving his USDOT desk for the last time should be a Koch Brothers’ front organization, or the Heritage Foundation, where he would doubtless be welcomed with open arms and wallets.

 Vilas, North Carolina